1908 World Series: Game 2

 A scoreless tie in the bottom of the eighth came to an end when Joe Tinker's two-run homer launched a six-run Cub outburst.
+Tinker's blast was the first World Series home run since Patsy Dougherty in 1903.
 After a ground-rule double and groundout, RBI singles by Jimmy Sheckard and Johnny Evers and an RBI triple by Frank Schulte (the last two hits coming off after stolen bases) scored a run each.
 A wild pitch to Frank Chance scored the Cubs' last run.
 The Tigers avoided a shutout in the ninth when Davy Jones drew a leadoff walk, moved to second on a groundout and scored on Ty Cobb's single.
 Orval Overall's complete-game win took just 90 minutes.